Oral Mucositis – What are the Causes, Symptoms and Treatments?

-Chemotherapy and radiotherapy can damage sensitive cells in mouth and throat.
 Cancer patients undergoing chemotherapy usually become symptomatic in the first week after starting the treatment.
-Patients undergoing radiotherapy will experience mucositis in the second week of the treatment and the symptoms will last longer (over six weeks).
+Patients undergoing radiotherapy may experience mucositis in the second week of treatment and the symptoms can last over six weeks.

 Oral mucositis may manifest itself with the sensation of a burning sensation in the mouth.
 Swallowing and chewing can be painful, consuming food and drinking becomes difficult or even impossible.
 This is particularly troublesome as patients need to get enough nutrients in this phase of recovery to strengthen.

-You can recognise oral mucositis by the following symptoms:
+The condition can be recognised by the following symptoms: